 One feature which all quality levels have in common is that demolition or rehabilitation is not always necessary.
-If it can be demonstrated that the construction products that will remain in use will not pose any risk for environmental resources, meaning groundwater, surface water, soil and air as well as for humans, and additionally comply with applicable laws, such materials with monument protection analogous to the assessment of new building structures for refurbishment projects can continue to be used in the building.
+If it can be demonstrated that the construction products that will remain in use will not pose any risk to the indoor air quality or the room air measurement proves that the defined limit value is undercut, such materials can continue to be used in the building.